att-innovate/firework/README.md

 Without further ado, let's dive into `add_person.cc` and learn how messages are serialized.

-1. In the `protobuf/src` directory (i.e., the root directory containing source code of the Protocol Buffer runtime library), let's use `ctags` to generate an index of all <a href="http://en.cppreference.com/w/cpp/language/identifiers">identifiers</a> used in the source code.
+1. In the `protobuf/src` directory (i.e., the root directory containing the Protocol Buffer runtime library's source code), let's use `ctags` to generate an index of all <a href="http://en.cppreference.com/w/cpp/language/identifiers">identifiers</a> used in the source code.
 This creates a new `tags` file which maps identifiers to their containing source file(s).
 Note, we should still be on branch `protobuf-v3.0.2`.

 ```
 cd ~/workspace/protobuf/src